joinpursuit/Pursuit-Core-iOS-Post-Requests-with-Airtable/README.md

 # Lab

 Using this project as your base, add the following two VCs.
 Note: the project will not compile because it does not have a `Secrets.swift`.
-Add one with your own secrets.
+Add one with your own secrets (Project ID and API Key).
+For a refresher on where to locate those, read section six at the lesson [here](https://github.com/joinpursuit/Pursuit-Core-iOS/blob/master/networking-concurrency-apis/post-requests/README.md)

 ## 1. Clients list